VikashAnandJha/Hannah/readme.md

-Here's the revised README for your project "Hannah":

----

 # Hannah

 Hannah is a Virtual Meeting Conferencing Solution, utilizing Socket.io for seamless video/audio conferencing and meetings.
 It supports multiple users, providing a robust and intuitive communication experience.